 Parents can help their ADHD and math struggles succeed in math by setting up a quiet, organized study space with minimal distractions.
 Breaking math problems into smaller, manageable parts makes them less overwhelming.

 Using counting blocks, number lines, and other hands-on tools and manipulatives helps students grasp math concepts more easily.
 Using Math in real life context can also be helpful - such as adding up the totals during a grocery run or trying to fit everything into the budget.
 Educational apps and games provide structured practice while keeping students engaged.
+See our favorite math games for ADHD kids for playful practice ideas.

 Regular, short practice sessions work better than long study periods.
 Setting up a consistent daily math routine, even for just 15 minutes, builds better learning habits and confidence in problem-solving.